itrapz/lead-api/README.md

 docker exec -it lead-api-api_test php bin/console messenger:consume lead_queue
 ```

-then go out from the docker php image with exit command and run:
+Then run the testing script:
 ```
 docker run -i grafana/k6 run - < test_script.js
 ```
-to test endpoint load level
+to test endpoint's load level
-you can customize time and users in  test_script.js
+btw, you can customize time and users in  test_script.js

-if you have problem with k6 package to run testing, install it with:
+if you have a problem with k6 package to run testing, install it with:
 ```
 brew install k6
 ```